Perceptual hashing: Development

 The 1980 work of Marr and Hildreth is a seminal paper in this field.

 In 2009, Microsoft Corporation developed PhotoDNA in collaboration with Hany Farid, professor at Dartmouth College.
 PhotoDNA is a perceptual hashing capability developed to combat the distribution of child sexual abuse material (CSAM) online.
 Provided by Microsoft for no cost, PhotoDNA remains a critical tool used by major software companies, NGOs and law enforcement agencies around the world.

-The July 2010 thesis of Christoph Zauner is a well-written introduction to the topic.

 In June 2016 Azadeh Amir Asgari published work on robust image hash spoofing.
 Asgari notes that perceptual hash function like any other algorithm is prone to errors.

 Researchers remarked in December 2017 that Google image search is based on a perceptual hash.

 In research published in November 2021 investigators focused on a manipulated image of Stacey Abrams which was published to the internet prior to her loss in the 2018 Georgia gubernatorial election.
 They found that the pHash algorithm was vulnerable to nefarious actors.

 In August 2021 Apple announced an on-device CSAM scanner called NeuralHash but, after strong privacy backlash, paused the rollout in September and formally cancelled it in December 2022.

 Security researchers soon demonstrated that NeuralHash and similar deep perceptual hashes can be forced into collisions or evasion with imperceptible image changes.

 In October 2023 Meta introduced Stable Signature, an invisible watermark rooted in latent-diffusion generators, signalling a shift toward hybrid provenance schemes that combine watermarking with perceptual hashing.

 The open-source state of the art in 2025 was set by DINOHash, which adversarially fine-tunes self-supervised DINOv2 features and reports higher bit-accuracy under heavy crops, compression and adversarial gradient-based attacks than NeuralHash or classical DCT–DWT schemes.